-- It will parse through the contents of the Transmit LAPD Message Buffer (located at address locations 0x86 through 0xDD) and search for a string of five (5) consecutive "1's".
-If the LAPD Transmitter finds a string of five consecutive "1's" (within the content of the LAPD Message Buffer, then it will insert a "0" immediately after this string. - 2.
-It will compute the FCS (Frame Check Sequence) value and append this value to the back-end of the user-message.

-- 3. It will read out of the content of the user (zerostuffed) message and will encapsulate this data into a LAPD Message frame. - 4.
-Finally, it will begin transmitting the contents of this LAPD Message frame via the "DL" bits, within each outbound DS3 frame. - 5.
-Once the LAPD Transmitter has completed its transmission of this LAPD Message frame (to the Remote Terminal Equipment), the XRT72L58 Framer IC will generate the Completion of Transmission of a LAPD Message Interrupt to the Microcontroller/Microprocessor.
-Once the XRT72L58 Framer IC generates this interrupt, it will do the following. - Assert the Interrupt Output pin (INT) by toggling it "Low". - Set Bit 0 (TxLAPD Interrupt Status) within the TxDS3 LAPD Status and Interrupt Register, as illustrated below.
+- 2. It will parse through the contents of the Transmit LAPD Message Buffer (located at address locations 0x86 through 0xDB and the FCS bytes) and search for a string of five (5) consecutive "1's".
+If the LAPD Transmitter finds a string of five consecutive "1's" (within the content of the LAPD Message Buffer, then it will insert a "0" immediately after this string.
+(Except at 0x86 which should contain the flag sequence byte 0x7E.) - 3.
+It will append a trailing flag sequence byte, 0x7E. - 4.
+Finally, it will begin transmitting the contents of this LAPD Message frame via the DL bits, within each outbound DS3 frame. - 5.
+Once the LAPD Transmitter has completed its transmission of this LAPD Message frame (to the Remote Terminal Equipment), the XRT72L52 Framer IC will generate the Completion of Transmission of a LAPD Message Interrupt to the Microcontroller/Microprocessor.
+Once the XRT72L52 Framer IC generates this interrupt, it will do the following. - Assert the Interrupt Output pin (Int) by toggling it "Low". - Set Bit 0 (TxLAPD Interrupt Status) within the TxDS3 LAPD Status and Interrupt Register, as illustrated below.